Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

 - Love's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Knicks have conceded 113.1 points per contest, which is 12th-best in the NBA.
+- Conceding 113.1 points per contest, the Knicks are the 12th-ranked squad in the NBA defensively.

-- The Knicks are the seventh-ranked squad in the NBA, conceding 42 rebounds per contest.
+- On the glass, the Knicks are seventh in the league, conceding 42 rebounds per game.

-- The Knicks allow 25.1 assists per contest, 13th-ranked in the NBA.
+- Looking at assists, the Knicks have allowed 25.1 per game, 13th in the NBA.

-- Looking at 3-pointers, the Knicks are ranked 25th in the NBA, conceding 13 makes per game.
+- In terms of 3-pointers, the Knicks have allowed 13 makes per game, 25th in the NBA.

 Kevin Love vs. the Knicks